4xxi/jira-reporter/README.md

 ```

 * When you add JIRA URL don't forget to use https, not http: `https://yourcompany.atlassian.net`.
-* @TODO: add instructions how to get token.
+* You can use login & password to get access.
+However, the recommended way is to use one-time tokens.
+You can create them here: https://id.atlassian.com/manage/api-tokens.

 ### Sync worklogs for specific instance